kubiyabot/sdk-py/README.md

 ## 🚀 The Future of AI is Deterministic

-**Kubiya Workflow SDK** is a serverless workflow platform that transforms unpredictable AI agents into reliable, production-grade automation.
+**Kubiya SDK** is a serverless workflow platform that transforms unpredictable AI agents into reliable, production-grade automation.
 Every workflow step runs as an independent Docker container, giving you the power to run ANY software while maintaining deterministic execution.

 ### Why We Built This